Loping151/GePE/readme.md

 # If you can't access ipv6, you will not be able to download the above 2 files.
 # Then you should run: python embeddings.py to generate them.
 cd ..

+# run code, only baseline2 is finished now:
+python baseline.py
 ```

 ### Experiments

-1. use the given 128 dim embedding to do classification (baseline1)
+~~1. use the given 128 dim embedding to do classification (baseline1)~~

-2. use scibert to directly get embeddings for each paper and do classification without node2vec (baseline2)
+2. use scibert to directly get embeddings for each paper and do classification without node2vec (baseline2): now reach 0.678

-3. use bert to train embeddings for each paper with node2vec and do classification
+3. use bert to train embeddings for each paper with node2vec and do classification: slow walker